Tygron/tygron-dashboard/dashboards/hso/README.md

 When the base model meets expectations and scenario simulations begin, it once again becomes crucial to understand what the results represent.
 At this stage as well, the HSO supports the modeller in interpreting the outcomes.

+The HSO is explicitly not intended for adjusting values.
+It functions as a thermometer that reflects what is currently present in the model.

 # The HSO compared to the Waterbalance in the Client
 In the client, a water balance is also available.
 This panel also presents a water balance, but it is primarily focused on visualizing the error that has occurred in the calculation.
 It does show total quantities, but these are not available per time step, for example.
 For this reason, users expressed the need for a more detailed overview.